chatterjee007-dev/Tableau/Project_02_Airbnb_Data_Analysis/README.md

      - Highlights potential areas for expanding market presence and diversifying listings.
 - **Competitive Advantage**:
      - Keeps Airbnb ahead by continuously adapting to market trends and customer preferences.
+---
+By integrating these strategic insights, the **Airbnb New York City Market Dashboard** not only transforms how stakeholders view the market but also empowers them to shape the future of Airbnb's presence in New York City.